simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Mar 21 2025 1558 UTC.

-Radio Blackout Forecast for Mar 21-Mar 23 2025
+Radio Blackout Forecast for Mar 22-Mar 24 2025

-              Mar 21        Mar 22        Mar 23
+              Mar 22        Mar 23        Mar 24
-R1-R2           30%           30%           30%
+R1-R2           25%           25%           25%
 R3 or greater    5%            5%            5%

-Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over 21-23 Mar.
+Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts due to M-class flares will persist through 24 Mar.

 ```